colugo/docs.jargon.sh/pages/language.md

  registration:Text
 ```

-If you typed that into the Jargon editor, you'll be presented with a diagram of your domain, which will look something like this:
+The [Jargon Editor](/pages/the_jargon_editor) will create an image of this Domain for you, which will look something like this:

 ![Sample diagram of example class domain](../static/media/a_simple_example.png)

-This example created two Classes, each with a couple of Properties.

 ## Classes

-You create a class by typing it on it's own line, without any indendation.
+You create a Class by typing the name on it's own line, without any indendation.

 ```jargon